angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. The Lotus Petal gives you a second {U} to cast TO with an empty library

-Both of the worked examples above allow for perfect piles to be made, allowing you to play around removal like {{Swords to Plowshares}}.
+Both of the worked examples above allow for perfect piles to be made, allowing you to play around removal like :card[Swords to Plowshares].

 ## Brainstorm Pile - Brainstorm and *Combo Piece* Available

 You may find yourself in a scenario where you have a card in hand that is considered *dead* outside of the combo turn.
 Thankfully, Brainstorm (BS) allows you to transfer it out of your hand and replace it into the pile.
 Let us consider the example above.
-It may be the opponent has a card like {{Scavenging Ooze}} out and you need to utilize LED to generate mana but don't want to discard your one Oracle to have it *eaten* by the Ooze.
+It may be the opponent has a card like :card[Scavenging Ooze] out and you need to utilize LED to generate mana but don't want to discard your one Oracle to have it *eaten* by the Ooze.
 We cannot use Predict here as we would need to *mill* the Oracle to do so effectively.
 In many situations you might be able to make a PTT pile however if your life total is